samarthasthan/tanx-task/README.md

 You can access the live version of the Price Alert Application APIs at [https://task.samarthasthan.com](https://task.samarthasthan.com).

+**Note**: Please be aware that due to the server's location in London, you may experience some latency.

 ## Features

 - **Create Alert**: API endpoint to set price alerts.